hphelion/documentation/upload-publish-partner-images135.md

 </p>
 <p><img src="media/glance-snapshot-details-purged.png" width="580" alt="" /></p>
 </li>
-<li>Your instance from which the snapshot was taken will need to be deleted as it's had it's final sysprep performed on it and you will not be able to retrieve the Administrator password for it, preventing you from connecting to it again:
+<li><p>Your instance from which the snapshot was taken will need to be deleted as it's had it's final sysprep performed on it and you will not be able to retrieve the Administrator password for it, preventing you from connecting to it again:</p>
 <p><code>nova delete &lt;instance_id&gt;</code></p>
 </li>
 </ol>